 Scheduling in-service distributions requires more up-front work than simply deferring all compensation until retirement.
-Here are two strategies for scheduling preretirement distributions:
+Here is a strategy for scheduling preretirement distributions:

 Distribution strategies and tax planning

 In addition to the tax-efficient strategies outlined above, you should keep in mind that there is always the potential that federal law or your income may affect your tax rate down the line.
-For example, your income when you retire may be lower or higher 10 or 15 years later.
 Also, the state you live in may make a difference in how you want to schedule your distributions, because certain states may have lower or higher income tax rates than others.

-One important note: No matter which distribution strategies you choose, it’s difficult to change the schedule once you’ve created it.
-Early distributions are prohibited except in cases of extreme hardship, such as death or disability—so you can’t simply change your mind and ask for your deferred compensation a year or two earlier than your scheduled distribution date.
+One important note: No matter which distribution strategies you choose, it's difficult to change the schedule once you've created it.
+A subsequent distribution election, if allowed by the plan, cannot permit the payment to be paid earlier than originally elected except in cases of extreme hardship, death, or disability—so you can’t simply change your mind and ask for your deferred compensation a year or two earlier than your scheduled distribution date.

-You can postpone a distribution as long as you follow strict “redeferral” rules: The request to push back a distribution must be made at least 12 months before the planned date, and you must defer the compensation for at least five additional years beyond the original distribution date.
+Tip: You can postpone a distribution as long as you follow strict "redeferral" rules: The request to push back a distribution must be made at least 12 months before the planned date, and you must defer the compensation for at least 5 additional years beyond the original distribution date.

-For example, say you scheduled a distribution for May 2014 to help pay for a second home.
-Then your plans change and you decide you’d rather put the money toward retirement.
-You must make the change before May 2013, and you can’t receive the money until May 2019 without paying taxes and penalties.
+For example, say you scheduled a distribution for May 2029 to help pay for a second home.
+Then your plans change, and you decide you'd rather put the money toward retirement.
+You must make the change before May 2028, and you can't receive the money until May 2034 or later.